Laura-Sierra/TreeDomPy/README.md

   - Plants (Arabidopsis thaliana).

 ## Parameters
 TreeDomPy only needs two parameters: coverage and idenity cut-off values for blastP (e-value is set to 0.000001).
-They are chosen with a slider bar, once chosen they must be save.
+They are chosen with a slider bar, once chosen they must be saved.

 ## Output
 TreeDomPy generates several files stored in the Results_TimeOfExperiment folder (in case there are several queries, they are ordered by query)